Kuga Varieties of Polarised Abelian Surfaces

-Combining the results of \cite{gh} and \cite{hs}, which say $\ca{X}^0_p = \ca{A}_p$ is of general type for $p \geq 37$, we can mark on the $(p,n)$-plane a region in which the Kuga varieties are of relative general type as in Figure~1.
+Combining the results of \cite{gh} and \cite{hs}, which say $\ca{X}^0_p = \ca{A}_p$ is of general type for $p \geq 37$, we can mark on the $(p,n)$-plane a region for which the Kuga varieties are of relative general type as in Figure~1.